j8r/clicr/README.md

 ## Usage

-This shard consist to one single macro `Clicr.create`,that expand to recursive `case`.
+This shard consists to one single macro `Clicr.create`, that expands to recursive `while` loops and `case` conditions.

 All the CLI, including errors, can be translated in the language of choice, look at the parameters at `src/clir.cr`.